na-na-hi/renget/archive/d6rdp.md

 Owing to the desecrated state of their terrain, what food is not imported is grown indoors, and because the air is so heavily polluted, it is quite common for the citizens of Roboco’s land to rarely venture outdoors.
 They can be thus easily identified by their pale and somewhat gaunt appearance.
 The people of this land believe that the ends justify the means, and so are willing to sacrifice basic liberties for the needs of the many, all up to a certain extent.

+###Blessed
-Blessed: Occasionally, a citizen of Roboco’s land will feel the need to further accessorize their body with mechanical parts beyond the norm.
+Occasionally, a citizen of Roboco’s land will feel the need to further accessorize their body with mechanical parts beyond the norm.
 Forsaking flesh and their humanity, they will attempt to replace their entire body with metal and machine.
 This does not always work, but when it does, they join the ranks of Roboco’s Blessed.

 Cold and logical, her Blessed have given away what made them Human to attempt to become closer to her.
 Ironically, in doing so they have become more distant, and Roboco often feels quite uncomfortable around her Blessed.
 In time, as technology improves, it is likely that such fleeting concepts as emotions and senses may be retained.
 But for now, these Blessed are looked upon both with wonder and with fear.

+###Leader Description
-Leader Description: Roboco, often referred to with her honorific as Roboco-san, is the robotic demigod of the Techno Union, and the second of Yagoo’s children to come into existence.
+Roboco, often referred to with her honorific as Roboco-san, is the robotic demigod of the Techno Union, and the second of Yagoo’s children to come into existence.
 Roboco is mild, calm, but slightly air headed.
 In the past, this has been mistaken for ditziness, which Roboco has since proven to be not the case after an embarrassing defeat of Suisei nearly a century ago led to the loss of her eastern lands and the creation of what is now considered the southern panhandle of the Techno Union.

 Roboco has also been shown to be very diplomatically shrewd.
 She maintains a position of neutrality in most aspects of running her state, all the while spoon feeding the rest of the world her technological achievements to make them reliant on her state for exporting technology.
 In meetings with her kin, she maintains her soft-spoken and gentle demeanor which masks a more cunning mind, and there is a reason why the Techno Union is blindly obedient to her wishes.

+###Leader Powers
-Leader Powers: Roboco, aside from being a robot, possesses the capability to create powerful beams of energy.
+Roboco, aside from being a robot, possesses the capability to create powerful beams of energy.
 This she uses to blast threats to her land from afar.
 In addition, she can control the strength, speed, density, and flow of said beams, and over the years has become very creative with her powers.

 In coordination with her robotic body, she is more than capable of using this in conjunction with upgrades to become an unstoppable machine on the battlefield.
 The Techno Union has been facing frequent incursions since day one, and its wastelands offer excellent breeding grounds for monsters, so Roboco is often busy protecting her lands seemingly every week.

 ##Stellar Republic of Hoshimachi

 ![Hoshimachi Suisei](https://static.wikia.nocookie.net/virtualyoutuber/images/2/2f/Hoshimachi_Suisei_3D_Model_Transparent.png/revision/latest?cb=20221002211704)

-##Leader: Hoshimachi Suisei
+###Leader: Hoshimachi Suisei

-Size: 25’000 km2
+*Size: 25’000 km2*

-Population: 4.06 Million
+*Population: 4.06 Million*

-Founding Date: Year 14
+*Founding Date: Year 14*

-Capital: Mihoyami
+*Capital: Mihoyami*

+###Geography and Infrastructure
-Geography and Infrastructure: The Stellar Republic is seen as the rising star of the nations of the world.
+The Stellar Republic is seen as the rising star of the nations of the world.
 Once a harsh backwater that fought incessantly with its neighbors for resources and survival, under the leadership and determination of Suisei, they have grown to become a new regional powerhouse in both might and economy.
 Proud fighters and infamous for their tenacity, the armies of the Stellar Republic have been aiding the other nations in the perpetual battle against the endless fog.

 However, this was not always the case.
 Once, the Stellar Republic was a troubled and angry nation that lashed out at its neighbors with little regard for what others thought.
 The Stellar Republic has been at war with every state it borders in the past, many of them unsuccessful save for one which annexed the southern tips of Ayame’s lands, and the northern tip of Mel’s.